Neosperience/backpack/docs/source/modules/telescope.rst

  * The routing table and firewall configuration of the Panorama appliance's network should allow accessing the server on the configured port.
 Naturally, the computer running the RTSP client should also be able to access the server on this port.
  * You should install an RTSP client on your development computer to access the RTSP server.
 The most popular choice is `VLC Media Player`_.

 .. _`RTSP`: https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol
 .. _`Serving inbound traffic`: https://docs.aws.amazon.com/panorama/latest/dev/applications-ports.html
 .. _`Panorama release notes`: https://docs.aws.amazon.com/panorama/latest/dev/panorama-releases.html
 .. _`VLC Media Player`: https://www.videolan.org

-Before using :class:`~backpack.rtsp.RTSPSpyGlass`, first you should create a single instance of :class:`~backpack.rtsp.RTSPServer`.
+Before using :class:`~backpack.rtsp.RTSPTelescope`, first you should create a single instance of :class:`~backpack.rtsp.RTSPServer`.
 One server instance can serve multiple video streams.
-Each :class:`~backpack.rtsp.RTSPSpyGlass` instance should be associated with a server and an URL path where the RTSP stream generated by the SpyGlass will be served:
+Each :class:`~backpack.rtsp.RTSPTelescope` instance should be associated with a server and an URL path where the RTSP stream generated by the Telescope will be served:

 .. code-block:: python